What Is Fault Tree Analysis?

 - Identify the Failure: Identifying the exact failure is the first task in FTA.
 To do so, organizations need a precise definition of the problem to narrow down their investigations.

 - Understand the System: After identifying the problem, it’s essential to collect as much information as possible.
 This process includes understanding how the system and its components work; whether the failure is mechanical, electrical, or software-related; requirements for changing the system; and system engineers’ input.
-This helps to figure out how the system was functioning before the failure occurred.
+This helps to determine how the system was functioning before the failure occurred.

 - List Potential Causes of the Failure: At this stage, all potential causes of the failure should be listed, and the probability of each causing the failure estimated.